airplane3333/surfs_up/README.md

 #### * There is little variation between June and December average tempratures:
 		 - June Average: 74
 		 - December Average: 71

+#### * The max tempratures recorded in each mone are statictically simalar
+		 - June Max: 85
+		 - December Max: 83
 ---
 June Statistical Weather Data